FC Pro Vercelli 1892: New successes: back to Serie B after 64 years

 In the season 2011–12 of Lega Pro Prima Divisione the club was promoted to Serie B after 64 years, beating Carpi 3–1 in the final return of the play-off after the 0–0 of the first round.

 The club had a very unsuccessful return to Serie B, finishing 21st of 22 teams and with a goal difference −30, the worst in the league.
 Their placing in the league meant that they were relegated to Lega Pro Prima Divisione.

 In 2013–14 season, Girone A of Lega Pro 1, Pro Vercelli missed out on an immediate automatic promotion back to Serie B by a single point, finishing second in the league to Virtus Entella and eight points above third placed Südtirol.
 Striker Ettore Marchi starred throughout the season, scoring 15 goals.
 In the promotion play-offs, Pro Vercelli eliminated FeralpiSalò, Savona and ultimately defeated Südtirol in the final, thus returning to Serie B after only one season away.
 Pro Vercelli finished 16th in Serie B in the 2014–15 season and 17th in the 2015–16 season.
 They were again relegated to Serie C after the 2017–18 season.
 On 11 July 2019, former Italian international striker Alberto Gilardino took the job as head coach.

+On May 15, 2025 the club announces Bridge Football Group acquires 100% of the company's shares.

-Colors and badge
+Colours and badge

-The historical color of the shirts of Pro Vercelli is white.
+The historical colour of the shirts of Pro Vercelli is white.